nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 to enjoy its benefits!

-* Note that as of now, this pop-up window only appears when you launch coNtactUS.
+* Note that as of now, this pop-up window only appears when you launch **coNtactUS**.
 There is currently no command for you to display the pop-up window at any other point in time.
 However, this will be a future enhancement.
 Do take a look at features [coming soon](#coming) if you are interested.

 <p align="center">
    <img height="250" width="400" src="images/reminder.png">